 - 2 teaspoons pure vanilla extract

-- Decorate the cooled cookies however you’d like.
-Squeeze bottles make decorating so easy.
-Enjoy right away or you can wait 24 hours for the icing to set and harden– no need to cover the cookies as the icing sets.
+- Enjoy cookies right away or wait until the icing sets to serve them.
 Once the icing has set, these cookies are great for gifting or for sending.
-I find they stay soft for about 5 days at room temperature.
+Plain or decorated cookies stay soft for about 5 days when covered tightly at room temperature.
 For longer storage, cover and refrigerate for up to 10 days.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.